 When I sit down with a small professional firm for the first time, I'm not looking for exotic problems.
 I'm looking for the everyday friction that nobody talks about because it's become invisible.
 The stuff that everyone has just accepted as "the way things are."

-Here are five inefficiencies I see constantly — and they're costing real time and money.
+Here are five inefficiencies I see constantly.
+Inefficiencies that are costing real time and money.

 1. The Same Data Entered into Multiple Systems